All the Empty Rooms: Premise

+The full project included four additional children who were not shown in the film.
+These included three victims of the Parkland high school shooting and one victim of the Sandy Hook Elementary School shooting.

 Release

 It had its world premiere at the 52nd Telluride Film Festival on August 31, 2025.
 It also screened at the 2025 Toronto International Film Festival on September 10, 2025.
-Prior to, Netflix acquired distribution rights to the film.
+Prior to its Telluride premiere, Netflix acquired distribution rights to the film.

-The film won the Subject Matter Award at the Hamptons International Film Festival.